 The incremental energy cost is the cost in dollars per MWh of providing an additional MWh from a synchronized unit..
 It consists primarily of the cost of fuel, as determined by the unit's incremental heat rate (adjusted by the performance factor) times the fuel cost.
-It also includes operating costs, Maintenance Adders, emissions allowances, tax credits, and energy market opportunity costsper MWh to produce all of the energy segments above the Economic Minimum level (minimum generation level with the unit available for economic dispatch).
-No-Load Costs are not included in the incremental costs.
-It is calculated by summing the cost of each segment of energy in the unit's incremental cost curve up to the generation level.
-This cost is a dollar per hour (\$/MWh) rate.
+It also includes operating costs, maintenance adders, emissions allowances, tax credits, and energy market opportunity costs.